Exafunction/CodeiumVisualStudio/README.md

 ## Refactor

 Want to rewrite your existing code to add a new feature?
 Fix a bug?
 Make it prettier?
-Click a button and tell your Codeium assistant what you want.
+Click a button and tell your Windsurf assistant what you want.

 <p align="center">
   <image src="docs/images/chat_refactor.gif" width="800"/>